 The bonfire was set up just beside the river; you can hear the gushing water.
 What else we could’ve done, so everyone agreed to play Antakshari.
 I think it’s kinda rare nowadays when we all sit and just sing the night away.

 The next day in the morning we packed our bags and left for Elaneeru Falls.
 The plan was to visit the waterfall before leaving for Bangalore as it was only a few kilometres away from the homestay.
 Elaneeru falls are confined by misty mountains inside a forest area in the Western Ghats.
 To reach the waterfall you have to hike for around 2 KM.
 The last few meters are a steep climb upwards and soon you’ll find yourself standing beside the falls.
 Serenity permeates all around only interrupted by the sound of the waterfalls.

 The water was extremely refreshing and cold.
 We stood right under the waterfall to feel the real thunder when water banged our heads with its force.
 It also acted as a natural massage to our aching muscles.
 And the fun part was except for our group there were no other trekkers and we treated the falls as our private jacuzzi.

 All Good Things Come to an End but the Next Experience Awaits

 The last two days went by in a blink of an eye for me.
 I had decided to go for Kurinjal Peak trek at the very last moment I wasn’t expecting much apart from breaking my mundane routine.
 But it turned out to be an exciting experience and all because of wonderful management by the hosts at Muse Community.
 Everything was so well planned out, I loved how they included all offbeat places in the itinerary.

-I met passionate people who are so good at photography, writing, singing, designing and share the same enthusiasm for traveling.
+I met passionate people who are so good at photography, writing, singing, designing and share the same enthusiasm for travelling.
 Just the right mix of people and places at the right time.
 No doubt that you’re going to read more about Muse Community here as I am going back again for a weekend getaway with them.